tillbiskup/trepr/docs/examples/index.rst

     There are plans to provide a series of real example data as well, to make it easy to get first-hand experience with the trepr package.

-For a brief introduction into recipe-driven data analysis, see the :doc:`usecases` section.
+For a brief introduction into recipe-driven data analysis, see the :doc:`../usecases` section.
 A more thorough introduction with many more examples can be found in the `documentation of the underlying ASpecD framework <https://docs.aspecd.de/examples/>`_.
 The most detailed documentation of recipe-driven data analysis -- besides having a look at the examples of the individual tasks to be performed -- is still the `API documentation of the ASpecD tasks module <https://docs.aspecd.de/api/aspecd.tasks.html>`_.

 Prerequisites